TorchLean API

 Count of primitive layers/ops in the model (exporter-specific).

-A list of operation tags used for lightweight reporting in demos.
+A list of operation tags used for summary reporting in examples.

 The emitted Python source (usually a full script or class definition).